Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 3.1.4 Inventories

 Inventories for purposes of QUT assets include land held for resale and stock held by the QUT Bookshop.
-QUT does not generally purchase land for the purposes of resale, however where this is the intention the Financial Management Practice and Procedures Manual , Chapter 8(B), identifies the appropriate management and accounting for the asset.
-All purchases of land should be notified to the Director, Corporate Finance.
+QUT does not normally purchase land for the purposes of resale, however where this is the intention the Financial Management Practice and Procedures Manual, identifies the appropriate management and accounting for the asset.
+All purchases of land must be notified to the Executive Director, Finance and Deputy Chief Financial Officer.

 Items such as stationery, spare parts, consumables and components, loose tools, consignment stock and minor equipment held for resale to students or the public are not considered to be assets.
-However, these items are to be managed and controlled as outlined in Chapter 8(I) of the Financial Management Practice and Procedures Manual .
+However, these items are to be managed and controlled as outlined in the Financial Management Practice and Procedures Manual.

 Top